 Sophia’s dedication to helping people communicate with pets in a positive, scientifically sound way has led her to create a variety of exceptional books and products for pet owners and pet-care professionals who also aspire to bond with their pets on a whole new level.

-Dr. Sophia Yin currently sees behavior house calls, works at San Francisco Veterinary Specialists (www.SFVS.net), writes for several veterinary and popular magazines and has consulted for several zoos.
-She also lectures and teaches workshops internationally on animal behavior and low stress handling and has served as a behavior expert for shows such as Dogs 101 on Animal Planet.
-She is also on the executive board for the American Veterinary Society of Animal Behavior, the American Association of Feline Practitioners (AAFP) Handling Guidelines Committee, and the American Humane Association (AHA) Animal Behavior and Training Advisory Committee.
+Dr. Sophia Yin worked at San Francisco Veterinary Specialists (www.SFVS.net), wrote for several veterinary and popular magazines and consulted for several zoos.
+In addition, she also lectured, taught workshops internationally on animal behavior and low stress handling and served as a behavior expert for shows such as Dogs 101 on Animal Planet.
+She served on the executive board for the American Veterinary Society of Animal Behavior, the American Association of Feline Practitioners (AAFP) Handling Guidelines Committee, and the American Humane Association (AHA) Animal Behavior and Training Advisory Committee.
 Dr. Yin was a respected author and creator of multiple educational DVDs that addressed animal care, handling and training.